Would you buy a rental property sight unseen?

 Tip #7 – Speak with the Property Manager / Management Team

-Ultimately, the success of a rental property depends on its management, which is why it’s important to speak with the person or team that currently manages the property.
+Ultimately, the success of a rental property depends on its management, which is why it’s important to speak with the person or team currently managing the property.

 You should also make sure the property manager is properly insured and licensed according to their state laws.
-It’s also recommended that they have at least 2 years’ experience with a proven track record, and use professional rental management software that allows easy access to your property’s data.
+It’s also recommended that they have at least two years of experience with a proven track record and use professional rental management software that allows easy access to your property’s data.

-An experienced property manager should also have systems in place that are effective and easy-to-use.
-These systems should include the following: secure portal for online rent collection, quality tenant screening process, accessible monthly reports on expenses and property income, in-house repair teams and a system for quick responses to tenant inquiries.
+An experienced property manager should also have systems in place that are effective and easy to use.
+These systems should include the following: a secure portal for online rent collection, a quality tenant screening process, accessible monthly reports on expenses and property income, in-house repair teams, and a system for quick responses to tenant inquiries.

 Final Thoughts

-It is absolutely, 100% possible to buy turnkey properties without ever seeing them.
-Remember…you aren’t just buying a house, you are buying an income stream.
-You don’t have to be an expert on every aspect of buying or renovating a property.
+It is 100% possible to buy turnkey properties without ever seeing them.
+Remember…you aren’t just buying a house; you are buying an income stream (passive income or cash flow).
+You don’t have to be an expert on buying or renovating a property.
 Rather than spend your time walking through potential investment properties all over the country, you can rely on licensed third-party services to do the work for you.

 Have you purchased turnkey property sight unseen?
 Are you happy with your investment?
 What would you have done differently?
 Will you do it again?